ellis/roboliq/NotesRoboliq.rst

 #) Filter out items with 0 volumes.
 #) Determine tip model for each item.
 #) Divide items with excessive volumes into multiple items.
-#) Group items into cycles (the method for grouping should be exchangable, as the various methods described above)
+#) Group items into cycles (the method for grouping should be exchangeable, as the various methods described above)
 #) Optimize when tip cleaning is performed

 Grouping into cycles consists of multiple components.